pranshugaba/hugo-website/content/puzzles/2/index.md

 What is the maximum number of rooks you can place on a $8\times 8$ chessboard such that no two rooks attack each other?
 <img src="white-rook.svg" class="float-right"/>

-The following figure shows an arrangement of rooks that does not work.
 {{< figure src="rooks_fail.png" caption="This arrangement does not work because the rooks on g5 and g8 attack each other." alt="A chessboard with white rooks placed on b4, c7, d3, f2, g5, and g8." class="chessboard">}}

 ### 2